The Search for the Holy Grail

 1. 01

-The 20% attach ceiling appears to be real.
-Where it's been exceeded, it's taken a financial product as the hook, manual effort, and hasn't been repeated at scale.
+The 20% ceiling appears to be real.
+When anyone broke it, they used a different product as the hook — and it didn't scale.

 2. 02